NordicESMhub/climate-data-tutorial/_episodes/04-visualization-R.md

 ggplot graphics are built step by step by adding new elements.
 Adding layers in this fashion allows for extensive flexibility and customization of plots.

-To build a ggplot, we will use the following basic template that can be used for different types of plots:
+To build a ggplot, we will follow the following basic template that can be used for different types of plots:

 ~~~
 ggplot(data = <DATA>, mapping = aes(<MAPPINGS>)) +  <GEOM_FUNCTION>()